Rmadeye/madaline_mlp/README.md

 ### Simple MADALINE network for identification of letters and digits based on ttf file.

 This is a simple implementation of a MADALINE network for identification of letters and digits based on a ttf file.
-The network is trained using the simple single-layer networj.
+The network is trained using the simple single-layer network.
 The network is implemented in Python using the numpy library for matrix operations.

 ### Usage